peak-solution/asam_ods_exd_api_mdf4/README.md

 # ASAM ODS EXD-API MDF4 plugin

-This repository contains a [ASAM ODS EXD-API](https://www.asam.net/standards/detail/ods/) plugin that uses [asammdf](https://pypi.org/project/asammdf/) to read the MDF4 files.
+This repository contains a [ASAM ODS EXD-API](https://www.asam.net/standards/detail/ods/) plugin that uses [asammdf](https://pypi.org/project/asammdf/) to read the [ASAM MDF4](https://www.asam.net/standards/detail/mdf/wiki/) files.

 > This is only a prototype to check if it works with [asammdf](https://pypi.org/project/asammdf/).